 Flipboard has incorporated AWS services as follows:

-- Amazon Elastic Compute Cloud (Amazon EC2) for all server side processing from handling end user requests to data crunching, including a good sized Hadoop infrastructure
+- Amazon EC2 for all server side processing from handling end user requests to data crunching, including a good sized Hadoop infrastructure

 - Amazon SimpleDB for operational data

 - Amazon Relational Database Service (Amazon RDS) for mission critical data